theopendatastackofficial/socrata-backfill-datasets/README.md

 # What is this Repo?

-This repository serves as a local data platform for ingesting very large datasets from the socrata API:
+This repository serves as a local data platform for ingesting very large datasets from the Socrata API:

 # Project Setup Guide